uttkarshTewari2006/uttkarshTewari2006/README.md

-Hi I am Uttkarsh Tewari and a freshman at UCSC majoring in computer science!
-I have experience in Python (check out my public Python projects repository!), and currently working on an HTML/CSS/JS web project.
+I am Uttkarsh Tewari and a freshman at UCSC majoring in computer science!
+I have experience in full stack development (HTML, css, js, React, tailwind, material UI, next.js and firebase), as well as data science (python, numpy, pandas skitlearn).
+Check out my projects for my experience!